The Traditional Approach

 The Rise of DIY

 The rise of DIY in real estate has significantly altered the traditional process.
-Encouraged by real estate seminars and investment gurus, clients sometimes request only limited or partial legal representation, a kind of “bits and pieces” approach.
-The first casualty is the initial consultation, since many prospective clients will now self-diagnose their transaction and assume that they already know what services and legal documents are required.
+Encouraged by real estate seminars and investment gurus, clients sometimes request only limited or partial legal representation, a kind of “bits and pieces” approach, rather than full and proper representation in the whole transaction.
+The first casualty is usually the initial consultation, since many prospective clients will now self-diagnose their transaction and assume that they already know what legally-related services and documents are going to be required.
 “I have an owner financed transaction,” an inquirer might ask an attorney.
 “How much?”
-Problem is, there are several different types of owner financing—there is the “classic” owner finance (where the property is fully paid for) which may involve fully-amortizing notes or balloons; there are wraps and double wraps, and wraps where even the down payment may be financed; there are assumptions, “subject to” transactions, options, and more.
+Problem is, there are several different types of owner financing—there is the “classic” owner finance (where the property is fully paid for) which may involve fully-amortizing notes or balloons as well as other complications; there are wraps and double wraps, and wraps where even the down payment may be financed; there are assumptions, “subject to” transactions, options, and more.
+These should all be thoroughly discussed with an attorney before the contract is signed and certainly before a buyer or seller gets deep into the process.

-Skipping the initial consultation is hazardous.
-The client often gets the self-diagnosis wrong and omits important details; or worse, asks the attorney for the wrong type of documents entirely.
-This results in the process changing course in midstream, causing more delay and expense, not less—ironic, since the client’s motivation for bypassing the initial consultation was to save money.
-The fact is, most clients are not competent to self-diagnose transactions and self-prescribe the documents that will be required, any more than they are competent to self-diagnose their own medical ailments.
+So skipping the initial consultation can be hazardous for the client.
+This can result in the process being forced to change course in midstream, causing more delay and expense, not less—ironic, since the client’s motivation for bypassing the initial consultation was to save money.
+The fact is, most clients are not competent to self-diagnose transactions and self-prescribe the contract terms and documents that will be required, any more than they are competent to self-diagnose their own medical ailments.

 For their part, lawyers who are drawn into the DIY world often struggle to find an acceptable path by which they can deliver first-rate legal services while minimizing their potential liability if the transaction fails.
 Too often the result is a decline in the quality of documentation, an increase in potential liability for everyone, and an enhanced likelihood of a lawsuit or loss in the aftermath.
 (In such cases, no one wins except seminar promoters, gurus, and alleged investor mentors who, after encouraging a DIY approach and collecting their fees up front—of course—then disclaim any responsibility.)
 Lawyers can become exasperated with clients who are driven to save relatively small amounts of legal fees at the expense of doing the job right from start to finish.